 - 3.1 Whilst the Localism Act 2011 does not require details on salary levels to be published in the Pay Policy Statement, the Accounts and Audit Regulations require the published Statement of Accounts for an authority to include information on senior employees who are identified by job title and paid over £50,000, in bands of £5,000.
-Any senior employee earning in excess of £150,000 must be identified by name. - 3.2 "Senior employees" are defined as per the Local Government and Housing Act 1989 (see para.
-2.3 above) but also include "a person who has responsibility for the management of the relevant body to the extent that the person has power to direct or control the major activities of the body (in particular activities involving the expenditure of money), whether solely or collectively with other persons". - 3.3 Previous Statements of Accounts for the Authority have identified the salaries of the then Senior Management Board in accordance with the Regulation requirements.
-Since the Service has restructured this will need to be amended to reflect the members of the Executive Board.
-In addition, in accordance with the draft Local Authorities (Data Transparency) Code 2013, details of remuneration (including salary in bands of £5,000) and a list of job responsibilities for all senior employees whose salary exceeds £50,000 will need to be published.
-In the interests of transparency, consideration will be given to how the Authority can bring together in one place, all of the information relating to levels of remuneration for senior employees.
+Any senior employee earning in excess of £150,000 must be identified by name. - "Senior employees" are defined as per the Local Government and Housing Act 1989 (see para.
+2.3 above) but also include "a person who has responsibility for the management of the relevant body to the extent that the person has power to direct or control the major activities of the body (in particular activities involving the expenditure of money), whether solely or collectively with other persons". - 3.3 The Localism Act requires authorities to explain what they think the relationship should be between the remuneration of its chief officers and its employees who are not chief officers.
+The Hutton Review of Fair Pay recommended the publication of the ratio between the highest paid employee and the median pay-point of the organisation's whole workforce as a way of illustrating that relationship.
+Guidance produced by the Department for Communities and Local Government (CLG) on openness and accountability in local pay provides that: